 Math is the University of Chicago School of Mathematics Everyday Mathematics program.
 Everyday Mathematics is a research-based and field-tested curriculum that focuses on developing students’ understanding and skills in ways that produce life-long mathematical power.
-The curriculum emphasizes the use of concrete, real-life examples for meaningful introductions to math concepts, repeated exposures to math concepts, and skills to develop recall knowledge.
-It uses frequent practice of basic computation skills through games and hands-on approaches to build mastery, but also multiple methods and problem-solving strategies to foster true proficiency.
+The curriculum emphasizes the use of concrete, real-life examples for meaningful introductions to math concepts, repeated exposure to math concepts, and skills to develop recall knowledge.
+The program uses frequent practice of basic computation skills through games and hands-on approaches to build mastery, but also multiple methods and problem-solving strategies to foster true proficiency.
 Everyday Mathematics curriculum is taught throughout St. Mark’s Lower School.

 Social Living topics are addressed in themed-based social living lessons which involve numerous resources and projects.
 Topics include but are not limited to concepts such as the Election, Christmas around the World, and Trip around the World, as well as historical figures such as Martin Luther King, Dr. Seuss, Abraham Lincoln, and George Washington.
-Kindergarten students cook every week in conjunction with their letter of the week.
+Kindergarten students cook every week in conjunction with the letter of the week.
 During their cooking lessons, they also receive a math, vocabulary and history lesson based on the food they are creating.
 They learn simple fractions, descriptive vocabulary, and origins of words and food.
 Students also exercise their gross and fine motor skills during the hands-on cooking experiments.
 Resources: United Streaming, Children's Literature, BrainPop, Jr.